pbberlin/tools/os/fsi/readme.md

-This package might serve as universal abstraction layer for all go programs that require a file system.
+This package should serve as universal abstraction layer for all go programs that require a file system.

+The interface and the memfs were taken and adapted from Steve Francia's afero:
+Afero can be found here: https://github.com/spf13/afero.

+Files are made editable like local files.

+Test-Deployments can be made to local machines.

 I had three cases in mind:
+* http services on app engine, who manage static resources.
-* Large image repositories.
+* image repositories on app engine.
-* Classic content management systems.
+* content management systems.
-* Any http server applications, that need static html resources.

-Test-Deployments can be made to local machines.
-Files should be editable like local file system files.

 The required interface is intentionally ultra slim.
 Contact me, if you think, the interface needs